 Uncertainty factors for SinterCast include the timing of OEM decisions for new CGI engines and other components, adherence to start-of-production dates and ramp projections, the global economy for new vehicle sales, technology trends and emissions legislation, and the individual sales success of vehicles equipped with SinterCast-CGI components.

-Covid-19 has quickly evolved to dominate the nearterm risk outlook for the global foundry and automotive industries.
-At the start of 2021, infection rates were rising in most countries and, although vaccination programmes have begun, is not yet possible to predict the recovery or the overall impact on the near-term market development.
-While it is prudent to expect that series production may be influenced through much of 2021, SinterCast remains confident in the long-term growth of CGI.
-Other factors that may influence the market risk for SinterCast and its end-user industries include the current global political uncertainty, the renegotiation of international tariffs and free-trade agreements on vehicle sales, and the overall demand for goods transportation.
-No significant risk of material adjustment to the carrying amounts of assets and liabilities has been identified at the balance sheet date and no costs have been taken to the profit and loss due to the Covid-19 virus.
+Covid-19 - and related material and labour shortages - remain the dominant near-term risk factor for the global foundry and automotive industries.
+While it is prudent to expect that series production may be influenced well into 2022 and perhaps beyond, SinterCast remains confident in the long-term growth of CGI.
+Other factors that may influence the market risk for SinterCast and its end-user industries include the current global political uncertainty, particularly in the Ukraine where the onset of war has impacted market confidence and may disrupt the supply of automotive components from Eastern European Other considerations include suppliers. the renegotiation of international tariffs and free-trade agreements on vehicle sales, climate change legislation and the associated growth of alternative powertrain technologies, and the overall demand for goods transportation.

+No significant risk of material adjustment to the carrying amounts of assets and liabilities has been identified at the balance sheet date and no costs have been taken to the profit and loss due to Covid-19.
 For additional risk and uncertainty factor information, please see note 26.

-The result for the period after tax amounted to SEK 22.2 million (SEK 48.2 million), primarily due to the lower revenue and a decrease of SEK 8.4 million in income tax (primarily related to the revaluation of the deferred tax asset in 2019).
-During the period, no governmental support in relation to Covid-19 was received, other than a reduced general payroll tax amounting to SEK 0.3 million.